SirMphuthi/cps-bonazonke/README.md

 * **Real-time Monitoring Dashboard:** Implement WebSockets to push live location updates of drones and new incident alerts to a frontend application, creating a real-time command-and-control dashboard for operators.

 * **Token-Based Authentication:** Enhance the login system by generating secure JSON Web Tokens (JWT) upon successful login.
 These tokens would then be required to access protected API endpoints, implementing a stateless and industry-standard security model.

+---

+## Copyright & License

+© 2025 Kgotso Mphuthi.
+All Rights Reserved.

+This software is the proprietary property of Kgotso Mphuthi.
+You are granted temporary permission to view the source code for the sole purpose of assessing my technical skills.
+No other rights are granted.
+You may not copy, modify, distribute, or use this software for any other purpose without my express written permission.

+---